Cpizzle1/Machine-Learning-Modeling-in-Breast-Cancer-Prognosis/README.md

 * 1.64 (average tumor stage) stanard deviation: 0.6109440261937826

-* Reject null hypothesis and conclude that populations of chemotherapy and non-chemotherapy patients are different.
+* Reject null hypothesis and conclude that populations of chemotherapy and non-chemotherapy patients are different (pvalue=1.393376395037141e-12).

 * Likely cause of Chemotherapy and & Masectomy having lower survival curve is more aggressive/danger cancers will have individuals take a more proactive role in prevention. (ie mastectomy/chemo)